Visit Bhutan in July

 Paro City: Elevation 2280m: Places to visit in Paro in July include Paro Dzong, the national museum, 17th-century Drugyel Dzong, and the most popular Tiger Nest temple.

-Punakha: Elevation 1300m: Punakha is the ancient capital of Bhutan and it is about 3 hour drive from Thimphu city.
-The best places to visit in Punakha are Khamsum Yulley Namgyel Monastery, 16th century Punakha Dzong, and Fertility temple.
+Punakha: Elevation 1300m: Punakha is the ancient capital of Bhutan and it is about a 3-hour drive from Thimphu city.
+The best places to visit in Punakha are Khamsum Yulley Namgyel Monastery, 16th-century Punakha Dzong, and Fertility temple.

-Bumthang: Elevation 2600m-4000m: Bumthang is often described as the spiritual hearland of the Kingdom.
-A strong sense of spiritual pervade the atmosphere and at auspicious times of the year, the valley resounds with the chants of the spiritual community as temples all over offer prayers for the well being of all sentients beings.
-Some of the best places to visit in Bumthang are Jakar dzong, Burning lake, and Ura Valley.
+Bumthang: Elevation 2600m-4000m: Bumthang is often described as the spiritual heartland of the Kingdom.
+A strong sense of spirituality pervades the atmosphere and at auspicious times of the year, the valley resounds with the chants of the spiritual community as temples all over offer prayers for the well-being of all sentient beings.
+Some of the best places to visit in Bumthang are Jakar Dzong, Burning Lake, and Ura Valley.

 Weather, Temperature and Climate in July